b-l-x-s-s-e-d/Python-Games/README.md

 To run the Tank Game correctly and ensure your progress saves, you **must clone or download the entire repository**.
 Downloading individual files may cause issues with saving or other features.

+---

+## Download All Requirements

+1. Press: `🪟 + R`
+2. Type: `CMD`
+3. Run this command to download requirements: `pip install pygame`
+4. Wait until all requirements are successfully downloaded

+---

 ## Installation

 1. **Clone or download the full repository**